balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

         pass
 ```

 When syslog-ng starts, it will attempt to run the init method.
-This method should do any initialization that needs to be done at the start of the program.
+This method should do any initialization that needs to be performed at the start of the program.

-Whenever a new message is generated and fed to your python script, a python dictionary will be passed to the send function with name-value pairs specified in the relevant syslog-ng config file.
+Whenever a new message is generated and fed to your Python script, a Python dictionary is passed to the sent function with name-value pairs specified in the relevant syslog-ng configuration file.

-To put it all together, here is a sample python class that writes all name-value pairs given to a file, and the accompanying syslog-ng config file.
+The following two examples put it all together.
+A sample python class that writes all name-value pairs given to a file, and the accompanying syslog-ng configuration file.

-Python file:
+#### Example: Python file ####

 ```python